Tallow vs. Lard (and a Bit of Suet) Differences, Benefits & Uses

 • Bird food

-• The best-known culinary use for tallow is traditional British savoury dishes such as mince pies and mince dishes.
-It is also used in other traditional British foods such as steamed puddings and various cakes.
+• The best-known culinary use for tallow is traditional British savory dishes such as mince pies and mince dishes.
+It is also used in traditional British foods such as steamed puddings and cakes.

 • Tallow is used in making soap and candles as well.